 We hope that you will to join us for the beautiful autumn in New York City for a day and a half of conversation and learning.

-To be notified up updates and registration, please join our mailing list by clicking here.
+To be notified of future symposiums, please join our mailing list by clicking here.

 Kate Bornstein is an author, performance artist and public speaker who has written several award-winning books in the field of Women and Gender Studies, including “Gender Outlaw: On Men, Women, and The Rest of Us,” and “My New Gender Workbook.”
 Her 2006 book, “Hello, Cruel World,” propelled Kate into an international position of advocacy for marginalized and at-risk youth.
 The title of her memoir sums up her life: “A Queer and Pleasant Danger: the true story of a nice Jewish boy who joins the Church of Scientology and leaves twelve years later to become the lovely lady she is today.”
 Kate lives in New York City with her girlfriend, author and sex educator Barbara Carrellas, along with their cat, two dogs, and a turtle.

 Friday evening will feature food, drinks, and a fundraiser for Camp Aranu’tiq in the form of live music by the band Silverton (pictured above).
 Camp Aranu’tiq is a not-for-profit founded in 2009 that provides camps for trans and gender non-conforming youth, with programs for families.
 Camp Aranu’tiq seeks to build confidence, resilience, community, all while offering a place where campers can be their authentic selves.